My Rules for Retirement

 I loved it.

-I got into business – I started a blog – I started investing in houses – I got a real estate license – I started a local entertainment website – I started a real estate brokerage.
+I got into business – I started a blog – I started investing in houses – I got a real estate license – I started a local media website – I started a real estate brokerage.

 I love it.